jomogalla/lister/README.md

 Constants.js - the `config` file of this whole mess.

 ## todo:
+- Update prepareClockData() & calculateTimeWorked() to use the latest helpers, and have them accept params and return the arrays.
 - Separate Login/Logout more in utilities, and less in vue
 - separate different pages into components
 - add routing